Visit North Italy – Piemonte

 ~ there’s no place like my Italian home ~

-This past November, I grabbed a few friends and we visited Piemonte again for my birthday weekend.
-First to go to the Truffle Festival and investigate for a future TWW trip and then another to visit my friends Claudia Cordara (Cordara Winery) and Ignazio and Guiliana from winery, (La Armangia.)
+This past November, I grabbed a few friends and we visited Piemonte in North Italy again for my birthday weekend.
+This was the first time to visit The Truffle Festival and investigate for a future TWW trip and then another to visit my friends Claudia Cordara (Cordara Winery) and Ignazio and Guiliana from winery, (La Armangia.)
 I try to visit a few times a year to practice my Italian and to learn more about the area.
-This year we also had a goal of previewing the annual “White Truffle Festival” in Asti for a possible ADVENTURE for 2018.

 One of the BEST B&B’s in Northern Italy!

-If you will be visiting this area or passing through I highly recommend staying at B&B Che Piasi in Calamandrana.
-My new friends Denise and Davida are quintessential hosts and know their business.
-Our absolutely adorably decorated rooms looked like a bedroom from a Crate & Barrel or Pottery Barn magazine.
+If you will be visiting North Italy or passing through northern Italy, I highly recommend staying at B&B Che Piasi in Calamandrana.
+My friends Denise and Davida are quintessential hosts of this wonderful Agriturismo.
+These absolutely adorably decorated rooms looked like a bedroom from a Crate & Barrel or Pottery Barn magazine.
 The American-Italian version too – absolutely beautiful and quaint.
-Their little B&B has a playground, a local church (nearby) vineyards and groves to take amazing photos.
+Their little B&B has a playground, a local church (nearby) vineyards, and groves to take amazing photos.

 Denise greets you with her wonderful warm smile as you check in and this being our first visit here, she made us feel like we were family coming for a weekend visit.
 My little group felt so much at home, we were sipping local wines and eating different kinds of meats and cheeses at their large cottage table by mid-afternoon with them.
 It might sound corny but you arrive as guests and leave as family.